Stan’s Overlook Rattlesnake Mountain Hike

 Restrooms: There are pit toilets in the parking lot at the trailhead.

 Accessibility and Mobility: This trail is steep at times, but overall it is well maintained.
-There are sections of rock and and mud in places.
+There are sections of rock and roots in places on this trail.

 Related: What to wear for a hike in the Pacific Northwest, what to bring on a hike in the Pacific Northwest

-Is Stan’s Overlook on Rattlesnake Mountain right for me?
+Is the Rattlesnake Mountain Hike right for me?

 Trail Description